 The app is missing several common features.
 There's no Favorites system to group your most commonly used locations.
 No ping or load figures to help you choose the best servers.
 You can't switch protocols, either: it's strictly WireGuard-only.

 Look a little further, though, and you'll find plenty of useful technical touches.
 The app can automatically connect when you access insecure networks, for instance.
 A kill switch protects your identity by blocking internet access if the VPN drops.
-Support for split tunneling enables controlling which apps use the VPN and which don't, and a flexible multihop system can route your traffic through two VPN servers for extract privacy.
+Support for split tunneling enables controlling which apps use the VPN and which don't, and a flexible multi-hop system can route your traffic through two VPN servers to extract privacy.
 We were impressed, briefly, until we spotted another big omission.

 While most VPN apps try to connect to your nearest server by default, Malwarebytes Privacy doesn't have an 'Automatic' or 'Fastest' option.
 It seems to choose Sweden as a default, wherever you are, leaving you to choose your preferred location manually.

 Connection times were reasonable, at around 5 seconds.
 And the WireGuard protocol is made for excellent performance, with UK download speeds reaching 780Mbps.
 We've seen faster - Surfshark reached 960Mbps in recent testing.

 The core VPN engine scored well in some areas.
 If you're connected to location A and switch to location B, for instance, most VPN apps close the first connection, leaving you unprotected until they establish the new one.
 Malwarebytes Privacy seems to use a temporary kill switch, blocking internet traffic for just those few unprotected seconds until the VPN is restored.
 Smart.

 Unfortunately, the actual kill switch was less useful.
 We sometimes found that when the kill switch was on, the app couldn't connect: it blocked our internet access so thoroughly, it couldn't even get online itself.
 Not so smart.